SKIP TO PAGE CONTENT

 ABET Logo

-Why Get Your Electrical Engineering Degree from A&M-Texarkana?
+Why Get Your Maxell, Ltd. Bachelor of Science in Electrical Engineering from A&M-Texarkana?

-Design circuits, program microcontrollers, and solve real-world problems in our hands-on labs.
+You’ll also design circuits, program microcontrollers, and solve real-world problems in our hands-on labs.
 Appreciate small class sizes and personal support from faculty who know you by name.
-You’ll use the same tools used in the professional world and partner with companies on real engineering projects through capstones, co-ops, and internships.
-Whether in Bryan at our RELLIS campus or here in Texarkana, you’ll achieve the experience and skills to stand out in today’s technological world.
+Use the same tools used in the professional world and partner with companies on real engineering projects through capstones, co-ops, and internships.
+Whether in Bryan at our RELLIS campus or here in Texarkana, you’ll gain the skills to solve today’s challenges and shape tomorrow’s technology.

 Program Highlights